-Sweet potatoes are truly a staple starch around my house.
-Rarely a day goes by where I don’t incorporate them in a least one of our meals.
-I always knew they were healthy and power-packed full of vitamins and nutrients.
+Sweet potatoes are truly a staple starch around our house as they are incredibly healthy and power-packed full of vitamins and nutrients.

 In doing little research you may be dumbfounded by how nutrient dense these tasty little potatoes are!

 A medium sweet potato contains over 4oo percent of your daily needs for Vitamin A. WOW!
 How do this happen?
 Well, sweet potatoes are loaded with the carotenoid beta-carotene which is responsible for giving them their orange color.
 Your body can then convert beta-carotene into retinol or Vitamin A. (Source)

 As a natural inflammatory, Vitamin A is great for clearing your skin as it helps get rid of acne causing bacteria.
 It also promotes cell turnover in the skin, inhibits sebaceous gland activity, and is effective in preventing the formation of comedones which causes most stubborn acne.
 (Source)

 Along with Vitamin A, the antioxidants Vitamins C and E have been shown to support your vision and overall eye health.
 (Source)